SubAtomicLessons/SubAtomicLessons/README.md

-Now that's a big door.
+Now, that's a big door.

 <!---
 SubAtomicLessons/SubAtomicLessons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.